One of the most burning questions any advertiser asks themselves is: “How much do Facebook Ads cost?”

 Before you read any further, keep in mind that this article will not tell you exactly how much your specific campaign is going to cost, but it will give you some benchmarks to set your own KPIs.

 If you are interested to know how much you need to spend to achieve your own targets, you can use our handy Ads Cost Calculator to do so.

+We’ll cover differences based on the month, day of the week, and hour of the day.
 We’ll also explain the top factors involved in the cost of advertising with Facebook and the steps you can take to reduce them.

 Before we go into costs, it’s important that we take a second to talk about the bidding process.

 Because advertising on Facebook is more like an auction house than a guaranteed bet, there will always be a change in your cost that you cannot control.
 However, you can set the odds in your favor by using smart bidding strategies.

 When you create a campaign, you can adjust your bid on the pricing and bidding section.
 If you don’t, Facebook will automatically calculate a bid for you based on your budget and how long you choose to have your ad run.

 As we mentioned before, it’s important to remember that this is an auction and you are bidding against every other advertiser on the platform.
 This means that at any given time you have hundreds upon hundreds of other advertisers all going for the eyes of Facebook users.

 Ensuring you have a good bidding strategy in place will allow you to remain competitive, and give your ads a better shot at delivery.

 There are a large number of factors that can affect how much your Facebook Ads cost, and bids are only one of them.